 - for NPDCCH UE-specific search space,

-- is given by the higher layer parameter npdcch-StartSF-USS, except for NPDCCH candidates associated with PUR C-RNTI in which case it is given by higher layer parameter npdcch-StartSF-USS in PUR-Config-NB,
+- is given by the higher layer parameter npdcch-StartSF-USS, except for NPDCCH candidates associated with PUR RNTI in which case it is given by higher layer parameter npdcch-StartSF-USS in PUR-Config-NB,

-- is given by the higher layer parameter npdcch-Offset-USS, except for NPDCCH candidates associated with PUR C-RNTI in which case it is given by higher layer parameter npdcch-Offset-USS in PUR-Config-NB,
+- is given by the higher layer parameter npdcch-Offset-USS, except for NPDCCH candidates associated with PUR RNTI in which case it is given by higher layer parameter npdcch-Offset-USS in PUR-Config-NB,

 <Unchanged parts omitted>

 If the UE has initiated a NPUSCH transmission using preconfigured uplink resource ending in subframe n, the UE shall monitor the NPDCCH UE-specific search space in a search space window starting in subframe n+4 with duration given by higher layer parameter pur-SS-window-duration.
-Upon detection of a NPDCCH with DCI format N0 with CRC scrambled by PUR C-RNTI intended for the UE within the search space window and the value of "modulation and coding scheme" field () in the corresponding DCI is set to '14', the UE is not required to monitor the NPDCCH UE-specific search space for the remaining search space window duration.
+Upon detection of a NPDCCH with DCI format N0 with CRC scrambled by PUR RNTI intended for the UE within the search space window and the value of "modulation and coding scheme" field () in the corresponding DCI is set to '14', the UE is not required to monitor the NPDCCH UE-specific search space for the remaining search space window duration.

 ----------------------------------------------- End of Text Proposal to 36.213 ------------------------------